Power BI adoption roadmap

 - All data culture and adoption-related decisions and actions are accomplished more easily with guidance and leadership from an executive sponsor.

 Each individual article in this series discusses key topics associated with the items in the diagram.
 Considerations and potential action items are provided.
 Each article concludes with a set of maturity levels to help you assess your current state so you can decide what action to take next.

 Successful Power BI adoption involves making effective processes, support, tools, and data available and integrated into regular ongoing patterns of usage for content creators, consumers, and stakeholders in the organization.

 This series of adoption articles is focused on organizational adoption.
 See the Power BI adoption maturity levels article for an introduction to the three types of adoption: organizational, user, and solution.

 A common misconception is that adoption relates primarily to usage or the number of users.
 There's no question that usage statistics are an important factor.
-However, usage is not the only factor.
-Adoption is not just about using the technology on a regular basis; it's about using it effectively.
+However, usage isn't the only factor.
+Adoption isn't just about using the technology regularly; it's about using it effectively.
 Effectiveness is much harder to define and measure.

 Whenever possible, adoption efforts should be aligned across analytics platforms, BI services, and other Power Platform products.
 These products include Power Apps and Power Automate.